-We never actually compute $\subsim$ or $\ideas$.
+We never actually compute $\subsim$ nor $\ideas$.
+This is a feature: it means we can be agnostic as to the specific instantiation.
 One might view them as capturing the ``true'' legal concept.
 Or one may take a more practical view.
-For example, interpreting $\subsim(w)$ as reflecting the opinion of a typical judge or jury.
-However the reader wishes to interpret these functions is fine (up to any assumptions stated where used). \textbf{In particular, our results hold even for $\subsim(w) = \{w\}$ and $\ideas(w) = \bot$.} In contrast, a model provider (or data provider) would need to actually work with the copyright dependency graph in Section~\ref{sec:clean-room}.
+For example, interpreting $\subsim(w)$ as reflecting the opinion of a typical judge or jury, or viewing $\ideas(w)$ as encoding a set of descriptors.
+However the reader wishes to interpret these functions is fine (up to any assumptions stated where used). \textbf{In particular, our results hold even for $\subsim(w) = \{w\}$ and $\ideas(w) = \bot$.}

+In contrast, a model provider (or data provider) would need to actually work with the copyright dependency graph in Section~\ref{sec:clean-room}.
 We discuss this limitation in Section~\ref{sec:discussion}.